How to Relieve Tight Hips at Home

 TFL

-This muscle (TFL for short) is a fun one but does not show up in many articles.
+This muscle (TFL for short) is fun but does not appear in many articles.
 A strong TFL with proper extensibility will allow you to bust a move like the one above!
 Okay, not solely on its own, but it is vital for pelvic stability.

-The TFL is a small superficial muscle located right below the iliac crest, what most people think of as the hip bone, which is the ilium of the pelvis (see photos below).
-It continues downward to merge with the iliotibial tract (commonly referred to as the IT band), which also merges with the connective tissue of the gluteus maximus.
-The IT band is a wide tendinous sheet of fascia; think of it as a large wide tendon it attaches to the lateral condyle of the tibia (shin bone).
+TFL is a small superficial muscle located right below the iliac crest, what most people think of as the hip bone, which is the ilium of the pelvis (see photos below).
+It continues downward to merge with the iliotibial tract (commonly referred to as the ITB band), which also merges with the connective tissue of the gluteus maximus.
+The ITB band is a wide tendinous sheet of fascia; think of it as a large broad tendon that attaches to the lateral condyle of the tibia (shin bone).

-Through its connection with the IT band, it assists in knee flexion and lateral rotation of the lower leg.
-It’s a key muscle in stabilizing the pelvis during ambulation, helping to anchor one hip while the other one rises and swings the leg forward.
+Through its connection with the ITB band, it assists in knee flexion and lateral rotation of the lower leg.
+It’s a critical muscle in stabilizing the pelvis during ambulation, helping anchor one hip while the other rises and swings the leg forward.

 TFL trigger point and pain referral areas.

 With all this great power comes great responsibility!
-These muscles get stressed from running on uneven surfaces or immobilizing a limb for an extended period.
-If it’s chronically tight, you might have issues with gait, pain deep in the hip, or patella tracking dysfunction via its connection to the IT band.
+These muscles get stressed from running on uneven surfaces or immobilizing a limb for an extended period (i.e. wearing a leg brace).
+If it’s chronically tight, you might have issues with gait, pain deep in the hip, or patella tracking dysfunction via its connection to the ITB band.
 The video below demonstrates an SMR technique for TFL.

 The Psoas